penguian/glucat/INSTALL.md

 at https://www.gnu.org/software/autoconf-archive/The-Macros.html
 This, in turn means that you will need to have a Fortran compiler installed, and preferably have the F77 environment variable set to refer to this compiler.
+Note that this option has been deprecated and will be removed in future versions.

 The option `--with-eig=blaze` adds `-D_GLUCAT_USE_EIGENVALUES -D_GLUCAT_USE_BLAZE`
 to `CXXFLAGS` and adds the flags `-llapack -lblas` to the list of libraries,